 If your group health plan gives participants and beneficiaries whose coverage under the plan terminates the option to convert from group health coverage to an individual policy, the plan must give you the same option when your maximum period of continuation coverage ends.
 The conversion option must be offered not later than 180 days before your continuation coverage ends.
 The premium for an individual conversion policy may be more expensive than the premium of a group plan, and the conversion policy may provide a lower level of coverage.
 You are not entitled to the conversion option, however, if your continuation coverage is terminated before the end of the maximum period for which it was made available.

-The following chart shows the specific qualifying events, the qualified beneficiaries who are entitled to elect continuation coverage, and the maximum period of continuation coverage that must be offered, based on the type of qualifying event.
+The qualified beneficiaries who are entitled to elect continuation coverage, and the maximum period of continuation coverage that must be offered, based on the type of qualifying event.
 Note that an event is a qualifying event only if it would cause the qualified beneficiary to lose coverage under the plan.

 Your group health plan can require you to pay for COBRA continuation coverage.
 The amount charged to qualified beneficiaries cannot exceed 102 percent of the cost to the plan for similarly situated individuals covered under the plan who have not incurred a qualifying event.
 In determining COBRA premiums, the plan can include the costs paid by employees and the employer, plus an additional 2 percent for administrative costs.